Light-Lens/Glass/README.md

 # Glass
-Glass is primarily an early-stage Programming Language written in C++ almost from scratch.
-Glass is inspired by C# and Python, so programmer coming from these languages might not face any kind of problems.
+Glass is primarily an early-stage Programming Language made using C++ almost from scratch.
+Glass is highly inspired by C# and Python, so programmer coming from these languages might not face any kind of problems.
 It is going to be a Powerful, Fast and Easy to Learn Programming Language.
 Currently not much is implemented, however the progress for Glass is on a pretty good track.

 ***Note: There is a much better version of Glass in-dev, basically the whole Language has been redone from scratch.
 So please wait for more info, Hope you understand 😀***